16 Old-Fashioned Christmas Towns You Should Visit

 Courtesy Nathan Bilow/Country

 Crested Butte is the name of a lovely little ski town and the mountain that rises above it.
-The merriment begins on Light Up Night on Dec.
-7, when Santa lights a giant Christmas tree and downtown merrymakers are treated to free hot chocolate and s’mores.
+The merriment begins on Light Up Night, when Santa lights a giant Christmas tree and downtown merrymakers are treated to free hot chocolate and s’mores.
 You’ll want to make sure you stroll along Elk Avenue to browse brightly colored Victorian-era storefronts, which will be decorated for Christmas.
 For an invigorating way to experience Jack Frost’s favorite season, don’t miss the Christmas Eve Torchlight Parade.
 Ski instructors at Crested Butte Mountain Resort glide down the slopes holding torches, and the mountain’s peak is illuminated.
 Check out these charming towns that are even cozier when it snows.

 Courtesy Franz Rosenberger/Country